Green Lawn Cemetery (Columbus, Ohio): About Green Lawn Cemetery

 Green Lawn Cemetery is privately owned by the nonprofit Green Lawn Cemetery Association.
 The cemetery is one of Ohio's most prominent rural (or "garden") cemeteries.
 Any member of the public may purchase a plot.

 As of 2021, Green Lawn Cemetery contained 360 acre, making it Ohio's second-largest cemetery.
 About 80 acre were undeveloped, which cemetery officials said should provide burial space for another 100 to 150 years.
 About 27 mi of roads wind through the burying ground.

-There are roughly 7,000 trees belonging to 150 species at the cemetery.
+There are roughly 7,200 trees belonging to 150 species at the cemetery which is also recognized as an arboretum.
 This includes four "state champion" trees (the largest and tallest trees of their species anywhere in the state).
+The oldest tree (as of 2026) is a white oak believed to be over 315 years old.
 In 1999, the Audubon Society recognized Green Lawn Cemetery as part of the Lower Scioto River Ohio "Important Bird Area".
+224 species of birds have been recorded at the cemetery.

-According to cemetery records in 2021, more than 155,000 people were buried at Green Lawn Cemetery.
-This included 6,000 veterans buried in seven military sections (thousands more are buried on private lots), of which 15 were generals and five Medal of Honor recipients.
+According to cemetery records in 2025, more than 160,000 people were buried at Green Lawn Cemetery.
+This included 6,600 veterans buried in seven military sections (thousands more are buried on private lots), of which 15 were generals and five Medal of Honor recipients.
 Portions of two of the military sections are National Cemeteries.

 Sections at Green Lawn Cemetery were originally lettered in the order in which they were developed.
 The cemetery's rapid expansion forced the cemetery to begin numbering sections after running through the alphabet.